Mexican Repatriation: Repatriation in Los Angeles

 Beginning in the early 1930s, local governments instigated repatriation programs, often conducted through local welfare bureaus or private charitable agencies.
 Los Angeles had the largest population of Mexicans outside of Mexico, and had a typical deportation approach, with a plan for "publicity releases announcing the deportation campaign, a few arrests would be made 'with all publicity possible and pictures,' and both police and deputy sheriffs would assist".
 This led to complaints and criticisms from both the Mexican Consulate and local Spanish language publication, La Opinión.
 The raids were significant in scope, assuming "the logistics of full-scale paramilitary operations", with cooperation from Federal officials, country deputy sheriffs, and city police, who would raid public places, who were then "herded" onto trains or buses.
 Jose David Orozco described on his local radio station the "women crying in the streets when not finding their husbands" after deportation sweeps had occurred."

-Several Los Angeles raids included roundups of hundreds of Mexicans, with immigration agents and deputies blocked off all exits to the Mexican neighborhood in East LA, riding "around the neighborhood with their sirens wailing and advising people to surrender themselves to the authorities."
+Several Los Angeles raids included roundups of hundreds of Mexicans, with immigration agents and deputies blocking off all exits to the Mexican neighborhood in East LA, riding "around the neighborhood with their sirens wailing and advising people to surrender themselves to the authorities."

 After the peak of the repatriation, Los Angeles again threatened to deport "between 15,000 and 25,000 families" in 1934.
-While the Mexican government took the threat seriously enough to attempt to prepare for such an influx, the city ultimately did not carry through on their threat.
+While the Mexican government took the threat seriously enough to attempt to prepare for such an influx, the city ultimately did not carry through on its threat.